Magic Kingdom Tips

 Save time at the Magic Kingdom by using the Express Stroller Rental.
 It is located outside the park entrance.

 We watched the Main Street Electrical Parade from near its starting point, near at Town Hall .
-When the end of the parade passed us, we jumped up and raced to Adventureland .
+When the end of the parade passed us, we raced to Adventureland .
 We were able to go on the Jungle Cruise and Aladdin’s Magic Carpets without waiting in line at all, because most of the people in the park were still watching the parade.
 Although we didn’t try it, you could probably apply the same principle and watch the earlier parade near Frontierland and run to find rides in that area as soon as the parade finishes.
 Thanks to Rachel for this tip!

 If visiting Magic Kingdom on a hot day, don't miss the Hall of Presidents in Liberty Square - there is rarely a long line, it's air conditioned, and honestly it's a great show!
 My 9-year-old loved it!
 Thanks to Steve for this tip!